Mathématique: Chapter 63

 “They brought Lam up,” Sheppard replied.

-“The Odyssey has a medical staff,” Young said, the words coming slowly.
-“Headed by Sandy Van Densen, last I checked.”
+“The Odyssey has a med team.”
+Young’s words came slowly.
+“Headed by Sandy van Densen, last I checked.”

-Something wordless and important seemed to pass between the two colonels.
+Something wordless and important passed between the two colonels.
 McKay caught Rush’s eye and gave him a significant look.
-Unfortunately, what the significant look might signify was entirely lost on Rush.
+Unfortunately, what the significant look might signify was lost on Rush.

-Young nodded reluctantly, then turned, fixing Rush with a strong glare, resting two fingertips on Rush’s chest.
+Young nodded at Sheppard, then fixed Rush with a strong glare.
+He rested two fingertips on Rush’s chest.
 “Do NOT get abducted by the Lucian Alliance,” he growled.

-“Rodney,” Sheppard said, with considerably less intensity.
-“Don’t let him get abducted by the Lucian Alliance.”
+“Rodney,” Sheppard said, mild as California sun, “don’t let him get abducted by the Lucian Alliance.”

-“Thanks for the pep talk, colonels,” McKay said.
-He gave them a saccharine wave.
+“Thanks for the pep talk, colonels!”
+McKay gave them a saccharine wave.
 “Bye!
 Enjoy your classified briefing!”

-Sheppard and Young left the room, both of them looking over their shoulders as they went.
+Sheppard and Young left the room.
 The door swished shut behind them with a pneumatic hiss.

 “Ugh,” McKay said.
 “They’re a lot.
 I mean, to be fair, John and I are a lot.
 You and John are a lot.
 You and I have, on at least one occasion, been a lot.
+You and Colonel Young are a lot.
 Eventually, my goal is for me and Colonel Young to be a lot.
-Just to even things out.
-For the purposes of symmetry.
-You think it could happen?”
+Even things out.
+Physicists like symmetry.
+You think it’ll happen?”

 “What?”
 Rush asked.

-“Yeah,” McKay said, turning away from him to look out the window.
+“Yeah.”
+McKay looked out the observation window.
 “Nice planet.
 You live there, I guess?”

-“That’s my understanding,” Rush said, slightly perplexed by the question.
-“Aren’t you from Canada?”
+“That’s my understanding,” Rush said, perplexed by the question.
+“Aren’t y’from Canada?”

 McKay smiled, and it was a small, pained thing.
 He crossed his arms.
 “Yes.
 And that’s the second time you’ve pointed it out.
 Tonight.
 At no time, ever, in our entire acquaintance, have you even once asked or cared where I’m from.
 And now?
 You somehow just—know.”

-“Almost certainly,” McKay said, his tone turning brisk as he faced Rush in the dim light.
-“Before we go to medical, let’s just get a few things straight, shall we?”
+“Almost certainly.”
+Brisk and businesslike, McKay faced Rush in the dim light.
+“Before we go to medical, let’s get a few things straight, shall we?”

 Rush said nothing.
-He could tell, from remembered dreams that didn’t belong to him, that Rodney McKay was upset.
+He could tell from remembered dreams that Rodney McKay was upset.
 Upset and trying to hide it.

 “Great.
 One—I’ve spent, oh, I don’t know, the last several months of my life doing you a bunch of favors, occasionally up close but mostly from a distance, that you don’t even know about.
 Like, to be clear, even if you had your memories, you still wouldn’t know about them.
-Partially because of the transgalactic need-to-know policy, which is restrictive and stupid, but partially because I don’t think you really paid all that much attention to anything outside your cypher set.
-This annoys me, because by now we should be friends, but we definitely aren’t.
+Partially because of the transgalactic need-to-know policy, which is restrictive and stupid, but also because I don’t think you paid all that much attention to anything outside your cypher set.
+This annoys me, because by now we should be friends, but we aren’t.
 That makes this awkward.
-Two—John Sheppard has had a tough year.
+Two—John Sheppard’s had a tough year.
 A VERY tough year.
-And you are just heartbreak city right now so please do your best, which, damn it, you probably will, so you know what, just forget two.
+And you are just heartbreak city right now so please do your best, which, damn it, you probably will, so you know what?
+Forget Two.
 Two can take care of itself.
-Well, two can’t take care of itself, but that’s not really your problem right now.
-It’s more my problem.
+Well, Two can’t take care of itself, but that’s not your problem right now.
+It’s my problem.
 Three—stop looking at me like that.
-Four—this one was supposed to be two.
-I’m going to do you a favor, and I’m telling you it’s a favor, so you know.
-The favor is this: I’m going to tell you what’s going on right now, even though no one wants me to, because—because I just am.
-Because I know what it’s like to have people try to decide what you can and can’t understand or handle or whatever and I—everyone’s having a very hard time right now, and I just—this is my choice,” McKay’s voice cracked, and he looked away.
+Four—this was supposed to be Two.
+I’ll do you a favor, and I’m telling you it’s a favor, so you know.
+The favor is this: I’m going to explain what’s going on right now, even though no one wants me to, because—because I just am.
+Because I know what it’s like to have people try and decide what you can and can’t understand or handle or whatever and I—everyone’s having a VERY hard time right now, and I just—this is my choice,” McKay’s voice cracked, and he looked away.
 “Sorry.
 Sorry.
-Everything’s just a lot.
+Everything’s a lot.
 All the time.
-I fight soul sucking monsters.
+I fight soul-sucking monsters.
 Did you know that?
 Literally they suck your soul out through your chest.
 And by soul I mean, I don’t know.
 Proteins.
-That you need.
-To live.
-Ugh, who cares.
-That’s their whole deal.”
+Ugh, who cares.”
 He wiped his eyes.
 “And great.
 What’s your security clearance level?”

 “No idea,” Rush said, taken aback.

 “Yeah,” McKay said, his voice breaking.
-“Of course you don’t know.
+“OF COURSE you don’t know.
 Well, you hacked my Gate Bridge, even if it was, arguably, more social engineering than anything.
-So.
-I can argue you’re at least a level four by default if they drag me in front of the IOA.”
+I can argue you’re a level four by default if they drag me in front of the IOA.”

 “Rodney,” Rush said quietly.
 “Did you build these?”
-He tapped a fingernail subtly against his cortical suppressant.
+He tapped a fingernail subtly against his cortical suppressor.

-“More or less,” McKay whispered toying with the edge of a white shirt cuff.
+“More or less.”
+McKay toyed with the edge of a white shirt cuff.
 “I laid down the code that runs on them.”

 Rush nodded.
 “Piezoelectric circuitry, wired to crystal, running Ancient software, which creates an EM field across my cortex in real time without interfering with higher cognitive processes.”

-McKay looked at him, his eyes wide.
+McKay looked at him, eyes wide.
 “How could you possibly know that?”

 Rush decided against mentioning Dr. Geiszler’s MATLAB program.
 “When I sleep,” he said, “I dream from Colonel Sheppard’s perspective.
 Which means I dream of Atlantis.
 Flying.
 You.”